 If, as the report suggests, ‘Mathematics is only “useful” to the extent to which it can be applied to a particular situation’, then the importance of topical Maths is clear.
 It is a way to bridge the gap between learning Maths in the classroom and applying Maths in the real world.

-The theme for this year’s BSW is ‘change’, the aim is to encourage young people to think about and investigate changes happening in the world all around us; from seasons and climate change, to materials and energy supply.
+The theme for this year’s BSW is ‘exploration and discovery’, the aim is to encourage young people to think about everyday discoveries and how they affect their lives by investigating science in the world all around us.

-Change is an integral part of life, but never more so than in the current day and age.
-Society and technology are changing at a speed like never before, to the point where we begin to question if what we teach is becoming out of date before pupil’s have even left school!
-More Mathematically speaking, change comes in the form of computerised Maths, and the dwindling supply of problem solvers, engineers etc. in the UK’s workforce.
+To explore and discover are integral parts of life, but never more so than in the current day and age.
+New discoveries in science and technology are emerging at a speed like never before, to the point where we begin to question if what we teach is becoming out of date before pupil’s have even left school!
+More Mathematically speaking, discoveries have informed many of the technologies integral to our lives, and have been utilised in the form of computerised Maths in the classroom.

 With this in mind here are three science-based Maths investigations for you to try in your lessons: